giuliamesc/reionisation_ML/README.md

 ## Data Loading
 - Download the data from [here](https://drive.google.com/drive/folders/1d-FjkS6f8e1Q5F3k0Yz2rygxk8f7hqS_?usp=sharing)
 - Store them in a folder called `dataset`, on the same level of your local `reionisation_ML` repository
-- **Only for the Convolutional Neural Network**: run the script `generate_neigh.py`, which will generate a folder `cubes` on the same level of your code, containing the input data (which consists of neighborhoods of points) for the CNN
+- Run the script `generate_neigh.py`, which will generate a folder `cubes` on the same level of your code, containing the input data (which consists of neighborhoods of points) for the NN

 ## Packages Needed
 We have projected our Neural Network with `torch`, version (INSERT PAOLO'S VERSION).